-As we help customers get back on their feet after Hurricane Sandy, we’re seeing an influx of flood-damaged vehicles.
+As we help customers get back on their feet in the midst of Hurricane Harvey, an influx of flood-damaged cars is expected.
 Obviously water and electronics (like water and oil) don’t mix.
-Water can be so damaging to vehicles, in fact, that here at Esurance we’ve seen our number of total losses jump from an average of 20-22 percent to 60-70 percent with Sandy-related claims.
+Water can be so damaging to vehicles, in fact, that during a previous hurricane we saw our number of total losses jump from an average of 20-22 percent to 60-70 percent with hurricane-related claims.

 A vehicle is considered a total loss when the repair costs exceed the vehicle’s actual cash value.

-The increase in the number of claims that have resulted in total loss can be explained due to the size and strength of Sandy and the amount of flooding the storm caused.
+That increase in total losses can be explained due to the size and strength of a hurricane and the amount of flooding the storm caused.

 How much water damage will total a car